bharati-21/AZMLND_Operationalizing_ML/README.md

    1. Creating a Pipeline
       * Firstly the AutoML run configuration is created using `AutoMLConfig`.
       * Then a pipeline is created using the `Pipeline` class, imported as follows: ```from azureml.pipeline.core import Pipeline```.
-      * The Pipeline ic created using the `AutoMLStep` where the actual AutoML run step takes place and the experiment is submitted using the `pipeline_run` object.
+      * The Pipeline is created using the `AutoMLStep` where the actual AutoML run step takes place and the experiment is submitted using the `pipeline_run` object.
       * The image below shows that the pipeline has been created.

         ![Image of created pipeline](Images/pipeline_created.png)